EPiC-Inc/vaporous/tos.rst

 Vaporous Terms of Service
 =========================

-By default, this program does log information, specifically ip addresses and uploaded or accessed file names.

 Production Environment
 ======================
 In the environment accessed at `vaporous.net<https://vaporous.net>`_, identifying details are obfuscated or not logged.